Aleksej Aleksandrov

-Aleksej Aleksandrov (born 11 May 1973) is a Belarusian chess player.
+Aleksej Gennadyevich Aleksandrov (born 11 May 1973) is a Belarusian chess player.
 He was awarded the title Grandmaster by FIDE in 1997.
 Aleksandrov is a five-time Belarusian champion and played on the Belarusian national team at the Chess Olympiad, the World Team Chess Championship and the European Team Chess Championship.
 He competed in the FIDE World Championship in 1998, 1999, 2000 and 2004, and in the FIDE World Cup in 2017.